 Failure by the Group to meet the required level of financial obligations in any given year results in a financial penalty for that year of 1% of the amount by which actual performance falls short of the required level.
 Repeated non-compliances by a license holder could result in a license being terminated, unless the non-compliances have been remedied by the license holder or waived by the licensing authority.
-At the date of this report the Group had not received any notifications of actual or threatened termination of any of the Group's licenses.
+At the date of this report the Group had not received any notifications of actual or threatened termination of any of the Group's licenses apart from the matter referred to in note 19 which the Group considers closed.